andraugust/andraugust.github.io/thermo-1.md

 $$

 where $$k \approx 10^{-23} \ \text{J/K}$$ is the _Boltzmann constant_ that simply sets the scale for temperature in energy units.
 This is the objective definition of temperature we set out to derive.

-Let's use this formula to find the temperature of a gas.
+Now let's use it to find the temperature of a gas.

 ## The Temperature of a Gas